tostasmistas/ynab-monthly-expenses-manager/README.md

 - **Expense split**: Automatically calculates the individual share for each expense category.

-- **YNAB integration**: Seamlessly integrates with YNAB, automatically inputting the shared and individual expense transactions.
+- **YNAB integration**: Seamlessly integrates with YNAB, automating the input of shared and individual expense transactions.

 <br />